Filmora

 In the same way, you can also go to Effects > Audio Transitions > Crossfade and choose the “Constant Gain” feature.
 You can drag and drop the Contact Gain effect on any segment to implement the fade-in effect.

 That’s a wrap, everyone!
-I’m sure that after reading this post, you would be able to set up audio keyframes in Adobe Premiere Pro.
-Since adding keyframes in Premiere can be done automatically, it would save your time in audio editing and post-production.
+I’m sure that after reading this post, you will understand how to add audio keyframes in Premiere Pro and Filmora.
+Since adding keyframes in Premiere can be done automatically, it would save you time in audio editing and post-production.
 Mostly, the clip audio keyframing is used in Adobe to customize the sound at any desired segment.
 Apart from fade-in or out, there are tons of other effects that you can apply to your audio tracks with the help of keyframes.
 Go ahead and try the Adobe Premiere Pro keyframing feature and let us know about your experience in the comments.

 author avatar